kasbench/globeco-trade-service/cursor-log.md

 1. Implement ExecutionStatusController in the main package with endpoints for GET (all and by id), POST, PUT, and DELETE, mapping DTOs to entities and handling all CRUD operations as specified.
 2. Generate unit tests for ExecutionStatusController using MockMvc to cover all endpoints (GET all, GET by id, POST, PUT, DELETE), verifying correct status codes, request/response mapping, and error handling.
 3. Ensure consistency with API URI, DTO, and test conventions used for other controllers.

+---

+Request: Update the README.md file by adding full documentation of the executionStatus data model and API (step 54 of execution-plan.md).
+Update the OpenAPI schema openapi.yaml in the project root to add the full specification for the executionStatus API (step 55).

+Action: Added a section to README.md describing the executionStatus data model, including entity fields, DTOs (Response, Put, Post), and a table of all executionStatus API endpoints with request/response DTOs and descriptions.
+Included example requests and responses.
+Ensured style and structure are consistent with requirements.md and codebase conventions.

+Also updated openapi.yaml to include the full OpenAPI 3.0.3 specification for the executionStatus API, documenting all endpoints (GET all, GET by id, POST, PUT, DELETE), request/response schemas, parameters, and error responses.
+Ensured consistency with README.md and requirements.md documentation.
+All actions logged as required.